Delaware River, East Branch water or watershed scenery in New York

 Check Fishs Eddy flow, release trend, water temperature, DEC wild-trout rules, and public access before fishing.

-Are there special regulations on the East Branch Delaware?+
+Are there special fishing rules on the East Branch Delaware?

 Yes.
-DEC lists the East Branch trout reach under special inland trout regulations.
+DEC lists the East Branch trout reach under special inland trout rules.

 Bring the hatch-chart flies, a small nymph box, and a few streamers.
 Then adjust for water temperature, clarity, pressure, and the insects or baitfish you actually see.